 No, these are meant for carving, and aren’t ideal for cooking/baking.
 They don’t taste quite as good.
 Stick to the smaller pie or sugar pumpkins.

-Pumpkin Purée is just pure pumpkin that is cooked and blended in a food processor.
-Canned pumpkin that we normally buy to make our baked goods is actually puréed Dickinson squash which is the closest thing to a pumpkin.
+Pumpkin purée is just pure pumpkin that is cooked and blended in a food processor.
+Canned pumpkin that we normally buy to make our baked goods is actually puréed Dickinson squash, which is the closest thing to a pumpkin.
 The only way you will get 100% pure pumpkin in a can is if it specifically states that on the label.
-Pumpkin Pie filling is packed full of spices like cinnamon, cloves and all spice.
+Pumpkin pie filling is full of spices like cinnamon, cloves, and all spice, as well as added sugar.

 You bet!
 It is low in calories and packed full of vitamins, minerals and antioxidants.